yonasBSD/doctave/crates/doctave-lib/docs/configuration.md

 Tells Doctave to generate all URLs based on a subpath.
 Use this if you are deploying your site under a subdirectory, such as `https://example.com/docs`.

 You won't have to change any URLs inside your docs when this value is changed.
-You can stil construct paths to other pages and assets as if the site was served from the root of the URL.
+You can still construct paths to other pages and assets as if the site was served from the root of the URL.
 E.g. if you have a page `docs/deployment/workflow.md`, you can link to it with `/deployment/workflow`, without worrying about the base_path.